Photo: High street, Tomioka, Fukushima Prefecture, October 2016

 There were numerous radiation micro hotspots here, particularly around drains and gutters where radionuclides typically accumulate, transported there by rain, melted snow and street-cleaning.
 The highest level of radioactivity I found was in some mud in a drain at the edge of a forecourt, measuring 11.8μSv/h (microsieverts per hour) ~ 103 millisieverts per year.

-In 2011 the number of people evacuated from 13 of Japan’s 47 prefectures both under government orders and voluntarily peaked at around 165,000.
+In 2011 the number of people who evacuated, both under government orders and voluntarily, peaked at around 165,000.

 Approximately 25,000 people will never be able to return to their homes.